 While being on call 24/7 and long hours are part and parcel with some industries, where possible, consider imposing blackout times on work emails, allowing employees to truly shut off.
 In the same vein, if your workplace has a culture of long hours, imposing restrictions on how long employees are at work could help encourage better sleep practices outside of the workplaces – for example, suggesting that employees stay out of the office from 8pm on Friday to 6am on Monday.
 If employees feel like they have too much work to do, perhaps it’s time to re-assess their workload.

 Sleep is intrinsically linked to other pillars of wellbeing, so any incentives that address these issues will also inadvertently assist in encouraging healthy sleep behaviours.
 Initiatives like a cycle-to-work scheme, flexitime, additional leave for staying active and mandatory annual leave can help in the long run.

-Is it time to expand your team?
+Is it time to expand your team with a freelance HR consultant or other HR staff?
 Get in touch with Tiger today to see how we can help with your staffing requirements.